-Other features include updating its Developer Policy to encourage new types of innovation that will lead to greater impact on the public conversation itself, and launching new features, and officially making the av2 API’ the primary Twitter API.
+Other features include updating its Developer Policy to encourage new types of innovation that will lead to a greater impact on the public conversation itself, launching new features, and officially making the av2 API’ the primary Twitter API.

 “For starters, we’re making it easier for you to sign up for a developer account so you can focus on building right away.
 We’re also introducing two new access levels that give you more data for free,” Amir Shevat and Sonya Penn from Twitter said in a blog post late on Monday.